plan44/p44-xx-open/README.md

 At [38c3](https://media.ccc.de/c/38c3) I had the opportunity to give a [lightning talk](https://media.ccc.de/v/38c3-lightning-talks-tag-3) (at around 1h30 in the video), here is the slightly updated [final version of the PDF slides](readme_assets/38c3-lightning-talk-slides.pdf) that did not make it into the talk.

-## Playing with LEDs is possibly in many other ways.
+## Playing with LEDs is possible in many other ways.
 What is special in the P44-XX-OPEN?

 Basically, P44-XX-OPEN is the toolbox I found necessary to be able to develop and maintain lighting and automation projects efficiently - while strictly avoiding spreading technical debt that would haunt me more and more with every additional project ;-)